 Back to Insights Back to Insights

-What are the main ways to dissolve or terminate a joint venture?
+How to dissolve and terminate a joint venture

-For the sake of completeness, in this section, we will cover both dissolutions of a joint venture and termination of a joint venture corporate entity.
+For the sake of completeness, in this section, we’ll cover both dissolutions of a joint venture and termination of a joint venture corporate entity.
 The primary methods of bringing a joint venture to an end are as follows:

 Consensual termination

 As the name implies, the joint venture is terminated following an agreement by all parties.
 As there is a common agreement, this is the most straightforward method of termination.
-In general, the main termination provisions in the joint venture agreement will be followed, including in relation to confidentiality and restrictive covenants.
+In general, the main termination provisions in the Joint Venture Agreement will be followed, including concerning confidentiality and restrictive covenants.
 Assets can be dealt with by using the same method as when they were transferred or acquired.
-Any assets (e.g. intellectual property) created by the joint venture entity requires careful consideration in terms of who will continue to retain ownership etc.
+Any assets (e.g. intellectual property) created by the joint venture entity require careful consideration in terms of who will continue to retain ownership etc.

 Sale of interest